liuazh/hello-world/README.md

 # hello-world
 just test for github.
 Thanks.

 Test for my first commit in github.
-God bless china.